romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 At this stage it is important to mention that having a fair [Definition of Done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-\(dod\)) is key to success, although it is beyond the scope of this article.

-###2.5 After a few sprints you will be able to accurately estimate release dates, based on Team Velocity
+###2.5 After a few sprints you will be able to estimate release dates, based on Team Velocity

 Once a few sprints have passed you will realize that, if story-point estimates are kept consistent, the team usually achieves a similar number of story points per sprint.